How to cut men’s hair with hair clippers

 Between work, family and a social life, scheduling an appointment to see your barber can often fall to the wayside.
 Add in the fact that having to go so often to maintain your look can quickly become very expensive, and the idea of learning how to cut your own hair starts looking that much better!
-That’s why we put together this guide with everything you need to know about how to cut your own hair.
+That’s why we put together this guide with everything you need to know about how to cut your own hair with clippers at home.
 Because who said you can’t continue to look good while saving your precious time and hard earned money?

 Step 1: Wash and condition your hair